-The planned "ground zero mosque," as you've surely heard, is not really a mosque — it's a full-service community center that will feature a gym, library, swimming pool, basketball court, auditorium for community events and, yes, a Muslim prayer space — and it's not at ground zero.
+The planned "ground zero mosque," as you've surely heard, is not really a mosque -- it's a full-service community center that will feature a gym, library, swimming pool, basketball court, auditorium for community events and, yes, a Muslim prayer space -- and it's not at ground zero.
 It should be no more controversial than the 92nd Street Y, a venerable Upper East Side community center that also houses an area for Jewish services.

 But as it dominated the media this summer, almost no major political leader wanted to point any of this out.
 Islamophobia in America has blossomed in 2010, with polls showing an alarming share of the population giving in to fear and suspicion of Muslims.

 In this climate, President Obama would only acknowledge the right of organizers to build their community center near ground zero; he went out of his way not to "comment on the wisdom of making the decision to put a mosque there."
 Chuck Schumer, the New York senator with a magnetic attraction to television cameras, clammed up, communicating only vague sentiments through a spokesman.
 Anthony Weiner, the House firebrand who's been hailed by many progressives as a model for political courage, spent the summer inventing new and ever-more clever ways to duck the issue.
 And on and on.

 Which is what made New York Mayor Michael Bloomberg's Aug.
 3 speech on the subject so refreshing -- and so important.
 With the Statue of Liberty behind him, Bloomberg went farther than any other major American leader in defending the project, daring to remind listeners that Muslims shared in the pain of 9/11 and linking the construction of the center to our country's highest ideals.
 He didn't just say it could be built; he insisted that it should be built.